KnackTech/zerobounce/README.md

-smtpProvider | The SMTP Provider of the email or [null] (BETA). firstname | The first name of the owner of the email when available or [null]. lastname  |The last name of the owner of the email when available or [null]. gender |The gender of the owner of the email when available or [null]. country |The country the email signed up when ip address is provided or [null]. region |The region the email signed up when ip address is provided or [null]. city |The city the email signed up when ip address is provided or [null]. zipcode |The zipcode the email signed up when ip address is provided or [null]. processedAt |A Carbon instance of the .
+smtpProvider | The SMTP Provider of the email or [null] (BETA). firstname | The first name of the owner of the email when available or [null]. lastname  |The last name of the owner of the email when available or [null]. gender |GenderEnum::class as string or [null]. country |The country the email signed up when ip address is provided or [null]. region |The region the email signed up when ip address is provided or [null]. city |The city the email signed up when ip address is provided or [null]. zipcode |The zipcode the email signed up when ip address is provided or [null]. processedAt |A Carbon instance of the time the request was processed.

 `ZeroBounce::getAccountCredits()` method